Sea Salt Caramel Apple Tart

 - Sweetened whipped cream or ice cream

-- Thaw one sheet of puff pastry on the counter top or overnight in the refrigerator.
+- Thaw puff pastry sheet on the counter top or overnight in the refrigerator.

-- Roll puff pastry on a lightly floured surface to a 10 X 12-inch rectangle.
-Cut this rectangle in half into two 6 X 10-inch rectangles.
+- Roll puff pastry on a lightly floured surface to a 10x12-inch rectangle.
+Then, cut in half (two 6x10-inch rectangles).

 - Peel apples and cut them in half through the stem.
 Remove the core.
 Slice thinly using a knife or mandolin slicer.